Bernardo Joaquin Canteñs, Ph.D.

 Created and embedded in all faculty Canvas sites Quality Matters General Standards 7 and 8 dealing with student technology support, academic support, institutional support, and accessibility.

-➔Chair of the Philosophy Department (2008-2019)
+Moravian University, Chair of the Philosophy Department (2008-2019)

-As the chair of the philosophy department, I was charged with the responsibility of overseeing the philosophy curriculum, developing a vibrant, student-centered program, developing courses for the general education program, collaborating with interdisciplinary programs throughout the University, mentoring the philosophy faculty, and assuring the quality of teaching and scholarship of our instructors.
+As the chair of the philosophy department, I was charged with overseeing the philosophy curriculum, developing a vibrant, student-centered program, developing courses for the general education program, collaborating with interdisciplinary programs throughout the University, mentoring the philosophy faculty, and assuring the quality of teaching and scholarship of our instructors.
 We sustained a vibrant department of 20 to 30 undergraduate majors and minors.
 We offered a BA in philosophy, a minor in Philosophy, a minor in ethics, and a nan ethics certificate.

 Selected Administrative Initiatives and Accomplishments